Research funds for measuring the speed of life

-"OntoTime - measurement and modulation of the Timescales of Life" - in this research project the team of Dr. Christian Schröter at the Max Planck Institute of Molecular Physiology, will investigate the origin of time span differences in the life cycles of different mammal species.
-His research concept fits exactly into the objectives of the current research initiative "Life? - A Fresh Scientific Approach to the Basic Principles of Life" of the Volkswagen Foundation.
+"OntoTime – measuring and modulating of the Timescales of Life" - in this research project the team of Dr. Christian Schröter at the Max Planck Institute of Molecular Physiology, will investigate the origin of time span differences in the life cycles of different mammalian species.
+His research concept fits exactly into the objectives of the current research initiative "Life? - A new view of the natural sciences on the fundamental principles of life" of the Volkswagen Foundation.
 Thus, together with his colleagues Dr. Micha Drukker and Dr. Carsten Marr from the Helmholtz Centre in Munich, he will receive 1.5 million euros.

 The life cycle - a central element of biology